coreyp/The-Bezos-Post-Conflict-of-Interest-Crayon/README.md

 * common sense extrapolations drawn from the above.

 The list is by no means complete.
 It contains a number of redundancies and likely also some inaccuracies.
+It could be much, much better.

 A few sources are listed in the wiki; it would be nice if people wanted to help flesh that out a bit.

 ###How to contribute